PanHorut/IPK-Project-2/README.md

 Argument error: Invalid argument
 ```

+## Features
+As a feature to required output from sniffer, type of captured packet is printed, so user will see what packet was captured in case of filtering multiple packet types.

 ## License
 This code is licensed under the GNU General Public License v3.0.
 For more information, see the LICENSE file in the root directory of the project.